 Other Areas of Focus

 The chemistry curriculum provides a flexible grounding for areas of focus in materials science, biomaterials, wood chemistry, and computational chemistry to name a few.
 Other minors could include business for a career in management within the chemical industry or journalism for careers in technical and science writing.
-More detailed information is available in the Chemistry office.
+Speak with the Chair for further information.

 Cooperative Work Experience